WardLordRuby/elden_mod_loader_gui/README.md

 ## Installation

-No need to install anything just [download][Download-Link] the exe and run from anywhere, it will generate
-its own config file.
-The app will attempt to locate the install directory of Elden Ring,
-if it succeeds and finds that *Elden Mod Loader* is installed, the app is immediately ready
-to use!
-Otherwise it will prompt you to select the install directory for your copy of
-Elden Ring.
+1. Download [Elden Mod Loader][TechieW-Loader-Link] and extract files to "[your_game_directory]/ELDEN RING/Game/"
+2. Install mods as you normally would
+3. Download [elden_mod_loader_gui.exe][Download-Link] and run from anywhere

 ##### Notes:

+The app will generate its own config file and attempt to locate the install directory of Elden Ring.
+If it succeeds
+and finds that *Elden Mod Loader* is installed, the app is immediately ready to use!
+Otherwise it will prompt you to
-* Adding mod files within the app will not move or "install" the files to the game directory.
+select the install directory for your copy of Elden Ring.
+Adding mod files within the app will not move or "install"
-* If you move the app you will have to move the config file as well.
+the files to the game directory.
+If you move the app you will have to move the config file as well.

 ## Features